apache/skywalking-website/README.md

 ### Website Configuration

-The website configuration file located at `config.toml`.
+The website configuration file is located at `config.toml`.

 ### Images

-The images within the blogs, events and 中文博客 should keep at the same folder as the blog file, and you should reference that with the relative path.
+The images within the blogs, events and 中文博客 should be kept at the same folder as the blog file, and you should reference them with the relative path.